sepehrkdi/RBVS-AttentionUNet/README.md

 - **Patch Sampling**: Visualization of training data augmentation strategy
 - **Attention Mechanism**: How attention gates improve feature selection
 - **Inference Pipeline**: Step-by-step prediction process visualization

-### Course Context
-This project was developed as part of an **Extension of Hands-on Activity** in the Computer Vision course.
-It builds upon the semantic segmentation laboratory exercise and extends it to a specialized medical imaging application.
-The project follows scientific writing standards and includes:

-- Structured abstract and introduction
-- Comprehensive related work analysis
-- Detailed methodology description
-- Rigorous experimental evaluation
-- Critical analysis of results and limitations

 ## Usage and Reproducibility